CarrieShort/RESTful-api-hapi-mongoose/README.md

 * mongoose

 ##To test
-npm test will run mocha.
+You must have done an npm install and started mongod before tests will run. npm test will run mocha.
 Gulp will lint and run mocha tests.
 ```
 npm test
 gulp